This is a guest post by Alexander Heyne of Modern Health Monk.

 Rather than giving you a “definitive list” of foods to “eat” or “avoid” I figured I’d talk about three broad groups of food that people frequently consume that are directly damaging their health.

-About the Author: Alexander runs Modern Health Monk, a site that shows people how to reverse health problems caused by 21st century life.
-Check out his free weight-loss crash course, or recent article on fixingneck and shoulder pain for office workers.
+About the Author: Alexander Heyne writes at Modern Health Monk, a site that shows people how to reverse health problems caused by 21st century life.